addie-tyc/shopee-coins-collector/README.md

 ## Update (2023/03/09)

-The workflow would update the cache every time.
-The machanism behind is to use a key which is unique for every run (suffixing by `github.run_id`) and use restore-keys to restore the nearest cache.
-If there is already an old cache named `cache-{hash}` (without run_id suffix), it would always be used because of the exact match.
+The workflow will update the cache every time it runs.
+This is achieved by using a unique key for each run (by adding the github.run_id suffix to the key) and using restore-keys to restore the nearest cache.
+If there is already a cache named `cache-{hash}` (without run_id suffix), it would always be used because of the exact match.
-Therefore, you need to delete it first to activate this feature.
+To enable this feature, you need to first delete the cache `cache-{hash}` so that the workflow will use the nearest cache in the next run.
 [reference](https://github.com/actions/cache/blob/main/tips-and-workarounds.md#update-a-cache)

 ## Reference